glennhenry/cs-notes/docs/computer-organization-and-architecture/08-assembly-language/assembly-language.md

 This is an example of moving data between registers using `MOV`.
 Immediate value is denoted with `#`, and they must be lower than 16 bits, else `LDR` should be used.
 ARM places destination register on the left, while source is on the right (except for `STR`).

 ![ARM addressing modes 1](./arm-addressing-modes-1.png)
-Source : Book 1 page 168
+Source: Book 1 page 168

 - Move value 3 to register r0.
 - Move value of register r0 to register r1.

 ![ARM addressing modes 2](./arm-addressing-modes-2.png)
-Source : Book 1 page 169
+Source: Book 1 page 169

-- Rd : destination register
+- Rd: destination register
-- Rs : source register
+- Rs: source register
-- Ra : register that holds address
+- Ra: register that holds address

 Moving between registers and memory using `LDR` and `STR`, we typically denote address given by register with square brackets.
 Both takes the destination (for `LDR`) or source register (for `STR`) as the first argument, and source (for `LDR`) or destination (for `STR`) memory address as the second argument.

-For example, to load a value from an address and store it in register :
+For example, to load a value from an address and store it in register:

 ```
 LDR r0, =address